-- (1) To achieve sustained growth and increased corporate value over the medium- and long-term, "K" LINE considers and executes measures that promote constructive dialogue with shareholders. - (2) The Executive Officer in charge of the Company's IR & PR activities shall be responsible for overseeing constructive dialogue with shareholders with IR & PR, Corporate Planning, General Affairs, Finance, Accounting, Taxation and Legal, and the relevant departments in corporate shall ensure positive cooperation with each other and endeavor to enhance measures to promote constructive dialogue. - (3) "K" LINE seeks to enhance promoting our shareholders' understanding of our financial situation and having dialogue with them through proactive disclosure and polite questions and answers in General Meeting of Shareholders, sessions, facility tours, brochures issued for shareholders and investors.
-We also explain our business strategy, business description and financial results, etc. to institutional investors through quarterly financial results briefings, briefings on our medium-term management plan and sessions held by security companies, etc. In addition, we seek to enhance dialogue with them through small meetings for such investors, conferences and overseas investors' road show meetings, etc. - (4) As for shareholders' views and concerns which "K" LINE has received through the above opportunities, we shall compile them according to their respective importance as appropriate and report them collectively to the Board of Directors, etc. - (5) "K" LINE appropriately controls insider information in accordance with Financial Instruments and Exchange Act and relevant laws and regulations as well as internal rules. - (6) The Company shall respect the intent and meaning of the Fair Disclosure Rules specified in the Financial Instruments and Exchange Act and other related laws, and shall furthermore strive to ensure fair information disclosure in accordance with the Fair Disclosure Policy stipulated in its IR Policy.
+- (1) To achieve sustained growth and increased corporate value over the medium- and long-term, "K" LINE considers and executes measures that promote constructive dialogue with shareholders. - (2) The Executive Officer in charge of the Company's Corporate Sustainability, IR and Communication shall be responsible for overseeing constructive dialogue with shareholders.
+The relevant departments in corporate such as Corporate Sustainability, IR and Communication, Corporate Planning, General Affairs, Finance, Accounting, Taxation Legal and Environment Management shall ensure positive cooperation with each other and endeavor to enhance measures to promote constructive dialogue. - (3) "K" LINE seeks to enhance promoting our shareholders' understanding of our financial situation and having dialogue with them through proactive disclosure and polite questions and answers in General Meeting of Shareholders, sessions, facility tours, brochures issued for shareholders and investors.
+We also explain our business strategy, business description and financial results, etc. to institutional investors through quarterly financial results briefings, briefings on our management plan and sessions held by security companies, etc. In addition, we seek to enhance dialogue with them through small meetings for such investors, conferences and overseas investors' road show meetings, etc. - (4) As for shareholders' views and concerns which "K" LINE has received through the above opportunities, we shall compile them according to their respective importance as appropriate and report them collectively to the Board of Directors, etc. - (5) "K" LINE appropriately controls insider information in accordance with Financial Instruments and Exchange Act and relevant laws and regulations as well as internal rules. - (6) The Company shall respect the intent and meaning of the Fair Disclosure Rules specified in the Financial Instruments and Exchange Act and other related laws, and shall furthermore strive to ensure fair information disclosure in accordance with the Fair Disclosure Policy stipulated in its IR Policy.